BrianEnders/apple1-basic-add-two-numbers/README.md

-This program is a rewrite of an Add Two Large Number source I found from a website called geeksforgeeks.org writen by Danish Raza.
+This program is a rewrite of an Sum of Two Large Numbers source I found from a website called geeksforgeeks.org writen by Danish Raza.

 I rewrote the program for Apple One BASIC.
 Apple One BASIC is extremely limited